namonajem/UNI-SEMG6/use-cases/use-case-1.md

-# USE CASE 1: Organise Countries of a Given Territory by Population
+# USE CASE 1: Produce a Report on the Population of the Countries of a Given Territory

 ## CHARACTERISTIC INFORMATION